Signed in as:

 "Mundoo" with resident Teachers & student crew.

-Their "time out" remote residential cruise camp will focus on personal growth and academic continuity
+The Avoca Trust "time out" remote residential cruise camp will focus on personal growth and academic continuity

-Aerie tech entry program is a workable student team of 16 students with two adults (Teacher?) on a river school ship.
+"Time Out" entry program is a workable student team of 16 students with two adults (Teacher?) on a river school ship.

 Enrolment in "Time Out" is accepted from any school:- Individual student enrolment at the start of any term.